mansehr/provision/README.md

 ##How to

-These instructions assume you're starting from a blank disk image of Raspbian.
+These instructions assume you're starting from a blank disk image of Octopi.

 1. Log into the Raspberry Pi
 2. `sudo raspi-config` to Expand filesystem and Overclock (900MHz)